How a CCTV, or IP Camera, People Counting System Works

 - Choose the time period over which counts are measured: every hour or every 5 minutes for example.

-Video analytics means the computerised analysis of video streams, particularly from CCTV cameras.
-A Video Turnstile counting unit connects to a CCTV camera and performs real-time analysis of the video for immediate detection and counting of people.
-During setup, video and analysis can be streamed to a central PC where the settings and counts can be seen—as in the video above.
+Video analytics means the computerised analysis of video streams from cameras.
+A Video Turnstile counting unit (or virtual machine counter) connects to a CCTV or IP camera and performs real-time analysis of the video for immediate detection and counting of people.
+During setup, video and analysis can be streamed to a central computer where the settings and counts can be seen.

-Our image processing algorithms are over 98% effective at identifying people entering and leaving counting zones.
+Our image processing algorithms are over 98% effective at counting people entering and leaving counting zones.

 The Video Turnstile people counters are independent of the video cameras.